20minute/someExes/survey/readme.txt

-PS: there is a bug when closing the window
-TODO : data check.
+PS: there is a bug when closing the window (fixed) TODO : data check.
+(DONE)